 The rest of the paper is organized as follows.
-Section 2 introduces the model.
-Section 3 describes the estimation procedure.
-Section 4 discusses our data and presents preliminary evidence of across-market heterogeneity.
+Section 2 discusses our data and presents descriptive evidence of across-market demand heterogeneity and supply side responses.
+Section 3 introduces the model.
+Section 4 describes the estimation procedure.
 Results and counterfactuals are in section 5 and 6, respectively.
 Section 7 discusses the robustness of our findings, and the conclusion follows.